TheWaWaR/thewawar.github.io/source/_posts/2013-07-11-all-about-postgresql.markdown

 *[Option]* :: In *postgresql.conf* , Change `listen_addresses` from
  `localhost` to `*` so you can connect postgresql from remote host.

+If you get message like:
+    psql: FATAL:  no pg_hba.conf entry for host "115.192.190.55", user "postgres", database "postgres", SSL off You should change something in file *pg_hba.conf*, add a line like this: host    all             all             0.0.0.0/0            md5

  FAQ
 =====
 ### 1. How to import(or export) data or scheme from .sql file?